-Joaquin's family may have been destined for Hollywood fame, but trauma, heartbreak, and addiction also run deep in their veins.
+Joaquin's family may have been destined for Hollywood fame, but trouble, heartbreak, and addiction also run deep in their veins.
 To be frank, the Phoenix family may very well be one of the most tragic broods in Hollywood history.

 Children as young as three were encouraged to 'play' sexually with their parents and other adults...
 But even greater emphasis was put on the children stimulating each other; they could pair off for sexual exploration at night, after prayers but before bed.